7 Sharing Your Prototype

 Her community center also hosts an email newsletter they send out to a list of people who have subscribed.
 She decides to ask the host of the newsletter to promote her application there, and sends them a small summary of the web application and a link to use it.

-With all this planned and in motion, she has completed her hard launch, and now monitors visitors to her web application, and the amount of traffic on her social media profiles.
+With all this planned and in motion, she has completed her launch, and now monitors visitors to her web application, and the amount of traffic on her social media profiles.
 Eventually, as the months go by, the number of people visiting her web app might stabilize, and so she will shift gears and begin slowing down when she promotes her social media apps.
 However, for now, she can rest easy knowing her project is a success!